a-padinha/mockdata-server-ios-apps/README.md

 ## Integrate Mock Server endpoint with ios apps

-To run UI Automated tests with the app pointing to the mock server, change create a target pointing to the mockserver endpoint:
+To run UI Automated tests with the app pointing to the mock server, create a target pointing to the mockserver endpoint:
 </p>
 <dd>L > Mock : http://127.0.0.1:8443</dd>
 </p>